geofmureithi-zz/broker/README.md

 ### Migrations

+- from 4.0 to 5.0: multi-tenancy has been added and sled has been upgraded - there is no upgrade path from 4.0 to 5.0
 - from 3.0 to 4.0: the sse endpoint now returns all events with all collections with the latest collection event rather than just the latest event data for all event types
 - from 2.0 to 3.0: the sse endpoint is now secure and requires the use of the [broker-client](https://www.npmjs.com/package/broker-client) library
 - from 1.0 to 2.0: the optional API endpoints URLs have been changed but have the same functionality